 2. Opportunity to generate new revenue to meet the significant financial challengespresented by the Corporation’s current operating environment.

 Increasing the Corporation’s commercial revenues was one of the key measures of the plan announced by the CBC/Radio-Canada to deal with the $115 million reduction to its parliamentary appropriation, announced in Federal Budget 2012.
-Without new revenue opportunities, the Corporation will be facing additional service reductions and further compromise of its 2015 Strategy.
+Without new revenue opportunities, the Corporation would be faced with additional service reductions and further compromise of its 2015 Strategy.

 The decision to add advertising and sponsorship won't change the programming mandate of CBC Radio 2 and Espace musique.
 Both CBC Radio 2 and Espace musique remain deeply committed to supporting and showcasing the best in Canadian music across a broad range of genres, so that they can continue to be a point of discovery for Canadian music fans – with more multi-platform music content than any other broadcaster in Canada.